LTUC/amman-prep-d14/Class-06/facilitator/README.md

   console.log(colors); // [1, 2, 3, 4, 5]
   ```

-- The JavaScript method `toString()` converts an array to a string of (comma separated) array values.
+- The JavaScript method `toString()` converts an array to a string of (comma-separated) array values.

   ```js
   let arr = [1, 2, 3, 4];